gholler-sopra/wrangler/wrangler-transform/docs/Wrangler-transform.md

-# Data Prep Transform
+# Wrangler

-The Data Prep Transform (Wrangler) accelerator is used to apply data transformation directives to your data records.
+Wrangler accelerator is used to apply data transformation directives to your data records.
 The directives can be applied either through the Data Preparation visual interface or by manually configuring the Wrangler accelerator to perform the required data transformations.

 ## Configuration